User Community Service Desk Downloads

 Each task shows its status (New, In progress, or Complete), priority (Low, Medium, or High), author and assignees, due date, and related data asset.

-For workflow tasks (access request and review request), the task type corresponds to the task state while the Workflow step indicates where the task is in the workflow process.
+For workflow tasks (access request and review request task types), the Workflow step indicates where the task is in the workflow process.

 If a task has subtasks, a progress line shows completed subtasks (for example, "2/5 complete").
 If there are no subtasks, the progress line is not shown.